 South Dakota Lottery Players Club

-South Dakota Lottery offers a free membership to something they call the Players Club.
+South Dakota Lottery offers free membership to something they call the Players Club.
 It’s basically a VIP club similar to a casino loyalty program.

 The main benefit to membership in the Players Club is the right to participate in second chance drawings for the state’s draw game.
 There’s also a scratch game version of this second chance drawing called Play It Again that rewards small prizes to holders of losing scratch tickets.